openflighthpc/use.openflighthpc.org/docs/source/working-with-research-environment/flight-environment.rst

 Activating the Flight Environment
 ---------------------------------

-Flight Compute comes with a powerful software management environment that can (optionally) be used to streamline application installations for the cluster.
+Flight Compute comes with a powerful software management environment that can (optionally) be used to streamline application installations for the research environment.

 This provides some quick tips to activating the environment and finding out more about the flight environment (``flight info``).